 Teach .b With The Mindfulness In Schools Project.

-Running over two weekends starting on 15th -18th February, 2018.
+Running over four days across the midterm from 15th -18th February, 2018.
 Please apply and await approval before paying.

 The Sanctuary is pleased to offer the Teach .b course.
 The training will consist of real-time lessons, an exploration of the pedagogy of the .b curriculum, and opportunities to practise teaching the key exercises, in order to leave feeling confident and empowered to teach the curriculum to young people.

 This is a non-residential course.
 Training will take place over four days and run from approximately 9.00am – 5.30pm, with a 9.30 am registration time on Day 1.

 Vegetarian lunch and refreshments are included in the fee.

 If you meet the Prerequisites for training and agree to the Terms & Conditions for booking a Teach .b course and the Terms and conditions of teaching the .b curriculum please complete the application forms below.

 The application form cannot be completed by someone else on your behalf.

 .b is a classroom-based course for teaching in schools and other educational settings where there are safeguarding policies and procedures in place.
 It must not be taught as a public course.

 Please complete this application form for the July course.